-The Graduate Program in Public Health adopted the following 22 foundational public health competencies in January 2019.
-The foundational competencies are put forth by the Council on Education for Public Health.
+The Graduate Program in Public Health adopted the 22 foundational public health competencies in January 2019, and all updates since.
+The foundational competencies are put forth by the Council on Education for Public Health (CEPH).
 These competencies are informed by the traditional public health core knowledge areas, (biostatistics, epidemiology, social and behavioral sciences, health services administration and environmental health sciences), as well as cross-cutting and emerging public health areas.
 The Program also maintains a list of track-specific competencies and curriculum development.